Biodiversity

 Conservation Management

-Conservation management is strictly adhered to alongside the commercial forestry operation of the Gravetye Estate.
+Conservation management is strictly adhered to alongside the commercial forestry operation on Gravetye Estate.
 This work is continuous and involves tasks such as removal of invasive plant species, deer and squirrel management, cyclical strimming and brashing of rides, coppicing, and tree planting.

-Our once-monthly volunteer days and regular school sessions make an important contribution to conservation management.
-Volunteers have been responsible for removing hundreds of metres of old, rusty, and dangerous barbed wire, planting hundreds of trees, construction of dry hedges and a the development of wildlife areas.
+Our regular weekday and weekend volunteering sessions make an important contribution to public access and nature.
+Volunteers have been responsible for removing hundreds of metres of old, rusty, and dangerous barbed wire, planting thousands of trees, construction of dry hedges and the development of wildlife areas.

 We are keen to host bespoke corporate volunteering days and to nurture partnerships with local schools and organisations.
 Find out more about how you can volunteer here.

-Our goal is to make the estate accessible to people for quiet enjoyment, so people can gain the benefits from time spent in the natural environment; and we will continue to invest in high quality, stable path surfaces that can be utilised and enjoyed by all.
+Our goal is to make the estate accessible to people for quiet enjoyment, so people can gain the benefits from time spent in the natural environment; and we will continue to invest in high quality, stable path surfaces.
+The ‘blue trail’ (2.6 kms circuit) has been improved so that it is accessible to most people.

-Please note that we politely ask that dogs are kept on leads around Lower Lake for the protection of aquatic creatures and nesting birds.
+Please note that dogs must be kept on leads around Lower Lake for the protection of wildlife.

 Schools and Education